chetan/fast_maxmind_geoip/README.md

 This fork solves those issues, with a few caveats:

   * Only the IPv4 getCountry() APIs have been modified
+  * IPv6 is supported via getCountryCode(), but uses the same old code paths
   * Optimized for in-memory cache use only
   * Database reloading has been disabled (extra method call/stat on every hit)
   * Netmask calculation has been disabled